ballerina-platform/nballerina/docs/futuresubsets.md

 * Operations on `any` are `===`, `!==` and type cast
 * We now have the subtype relationships: `int <: any` and `boolean <: any`

+# Subset optional type

+Summary: allow `T?`

+* New type descriptor `T?`

+Notes:
+* Representation of T? will be same as any? i.e. conversion between these two types does not involve a representation change

 ## Subset langlib

 Summary: call langlib function using method call syntax